jaxon-php/jaxon-website/user/pages/02.features/01.operation/02.lifecycle/docs.en.md

 3. The Jaxon library receives the request, and calls the PHP class, passing the parameters received.<br/>

-4. The Jaxon class defined by the developer returns a `Response` object in which it has recorded a set of commands to run in the browser.
+4. The Jaxon classes called during the request processing populate a `Response` object with a set of commands to run in the browser.

 5. The Jaxon library sends back this response to the browser, which automatically executes all commands it contains.